Cleeng/mediastore-sdk/README.md

 #### Styling options

-There are few ways of styling MediaStore SDK components:
+There are a few ways of styling MediaStore SDK components:

 - [ThemeProvider (recommended)](#themeprovider)
 - [SetTheme function](#settheme-function)